 - If positive, guidelines provided by health authorities will be followed

 - In the case of someone testing positive, all persons listed on the group register that have had contact with the group will be contacted and required to be tested for COVID-19

-These facilities are no more than 45 minutes from the homelands where we stay and are manned by nurses and rotating doctors.
+Testing & medical facilities are located in all regions we operate.
+These facilities are rarely more than 45 minutes from the homelands where we stay and are manned by nurses and rotating doctors.

 After Your Immersion